mlk/r-programming-assignment/README.md

  * `run_analysis.R` is the application which builds up the tidy data set.
  * `helpers.R` is some helper methods which hopefully make `run_analysis.R` easier to follow.

-and two MD files
+and two markdown files

  * `README.md` is this one.
 Containing lots of fun information.
  * `CodeBook.md` describes the table created by `run_analysis.R`.

 Requirements
 ------------
 The application was developed using R 3.1.3 with the following packages aviable.
-They will be installed if required.

 |Library   |Version|
 |----------|-------|
 |`dplyr`   |0.4.1  |
 |`reshape2`|1.4.1  |

+The required packages will be installed if required by the script.
 While it was developed using RStudio it will run happily in the R Console.

 Execution
 ---------